 Our timing was perfect there, too; we were the last boat through Lock 6 before it broke down and closed for multiple days.
-Other locks suffered mechanical problems after our transit that resulted in closures totaling a week.
+Other locks suffered mechanical problems after our transit that resulted in closures totaling Sunset in the Great Salt Pond on Block Island.
+Photo by Katie Alley.

+a week.
 After that, heavy rains in upstate New York caused flooding, which closed sections of the canal for an additional three weeks.
 We got home ahead of all of that.